skit-ai/handbook/ml/onboarding.md

 + Monthly we organize an ML Team Stuff event where we try to go out and do something.
 Mostly team lunches.
 + Roughly every month we also do 1:1.
-Information about this will be communicated to you separately by @abhinav.
+Information about this will be communicated to you separately by @poc.